+Yes, and there have been many efforts over the past century to enforce them.
 Corporations are prohibited from tapping their treasuries for direct contributions to federal candidates and national political parties.
-They may, however, engage in electioneering spending.
-This includes funding advertising that supports or opposes a specific candidate so long as it’s independent from the candidate and party committees.
+They may, however, engage in what's known as electioneering spending.
+This includes funding advertising that supports or opposes a specific candidate as long as it’s independent from that candidate's or party's committees.

 States have a patchwork of laws dictating when companies may contribute to state campaigns and, if permitted, whether there are contribution limits or disclosure requirements.
 Click here to see which states allow corporate contributions to candidates, state campaign finance disclosure requirements, and state independent expenditure disclosure requirements.

-Companies may give unlimited sums to trade associations (called 501(c)(6) groups for their tax code classification) and “social welfare” organizations (called 501(c)(4) groups).
-These tax-exempt groups must have a “primary purpose” other than elections.
+"Dark money" refers to contributions that can be made without disclosure.
+Companies may give unlimited sums to trade associations (organized under section 501(c)(6) of the Internal Revenue Code) and “social welfare” organizations (organized under section 501(c)(4)).
+These tax-exempt groups must have a “primary purpose” other than influencing elections.
 Unlike most political committees regulated by federal election law, they don’t have to disclose their donors.
 Accordingly, corporate donors that wish to remain anonymous in their giving may find these organizations appealing.
-The money these groups spend in elections is often referred to as “dark money” because the funding sources are unknown.
+The dark money they contribute can be spent by the organization to influence elections and promote special interests.

-Much of this dark money shapes both the political agenda and the making of policy.
-Its impact is seen on issues such as climate change, taxation, redistricting, and income equality.
+The impact of dark money is evident on such issues as climate change, taxation, redistricting, income inequality and LGBT rights.
 “Such organizations have spent hundreds of millions of dollars on campaign activities in recent elections while declining to disclose their donors,” Ken Doyle of BNA’s Money and Politics Report has reported.

 The bottom line: Dark money not only undermines our democracy, but also poses serious legal, reputation, and business risks to companies.